-Any exceptions that a professor chooses to make in her or his instructional and/or testing procedures is not deemed an accommodation of a disability if the student has not self-identified and registered with the Center for Disability Resources at LVC.
+Any exceptions that a professor chooses to make in her or his instructional and/or testing procedures is not deemed an accommodation of a disability if the student has not self-identified and registered with the Center for Accessibility Resources at LVC.
 We all know that most professors choose to make exceptions for particular students from time to time (e.g., allowing a student to take a make-up test in the event of a family member’s death).
 However, any exceptions made based on a students alleged, but undocumented disability, can put the university at legal risk.

 Do I have any input regarding the manner in which a student is accommodated?

 Absolutely!
 Because you are the person most intimately familiar with your own courses and teaching style, you may provide very valuable input in the process of tailoring the specifics of several accommodations for a given student.
 Also, any prior experience that you have had with the student or in working with other students with disabilities can be helpful.
 We welcome your ideas and suggestions as we all work together to meet the needs and accommodations of LVC students with disabilities.